 Understanding the Essence of Premium

 The word "premium" carries weight.
-It suggests something superior, something that goes beyond the standard offering.
+Still, it suggests something superior, something that goes beyond the standard offering.
 To understand its core associations, we need to consider its various facets.

 -